MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/install-configure-biztalk-adapters-enterprise-applications.md

 ms.topic: "article"
 author: "MandiOhlinger"
 ms.author: "mandia"
-manager: "anneta"
+manager: "dougeby"
 ---

 # Install and configure the Microsoft BizTalk Adapters for Enterprise Applications

  Microsoft BizTalk Adapters for Enterprise Applications includes the following adapters:

 - Microsoft BizTalk Adapter for JD Edwards OneWorld

 - Microsoft BizTalk Adapter for JD Edwards EnterpriseOne

 - Microsoft BizTalk Adapter for PeopleSoft Enterprise

 - Microsoft BizTalk Adapter for TIBCO Rendezvous

 - Microsoft BizTalk Adapter for TIBCO Enterprise Message Service

 > [!IMPORTANT]
-> - Back up all data before you make any configuration changes
+> - Back up all data before you make any configuration changes.
-> - You must be experienced with the specific enterprise application before you make any configuration changes
+> - You must be experienced with the specific enterprise application before you make any configuration changes.

 ## Supported versions & requirements